The Randolph A. Frank Prize for the Performing Arts

 Nomination Letter Content

-- Specify the particular Frank Prize (Performing Artist, Performing Arts Educator or Emerging Artist) for which the nominee wishes to be considered.
+- Specify the particular Frank Prize category or categories (Performing Artist, Performing Arts Educator or Emerging Artist) for which the nominee wishes to be considered.
+Please specify the category or categories the applicant wishes to be considered for in the subject, in the body of the email, and in the nomination letter.

 - Address the reason for the nomination, such as the nominee’s achievements and goals and, if nominated by another individual, outline the length of time the nominator has known the nominee and in what capacity.